 Capt.
 M Ffoulkes is seated at the entrance of the tent being handed a note by 48071 Sgt/Maj William Stroud.

-On the 19th June, 48135 Sgt Clifford W Jarman, Sgt Evan Thomas Owen and 48128 Sgt Francis B Sumption were in charge of a large group of the men to visit the anatomical museum in Liverpool.
+On the 19th June, 48135 Sgt Clifford W Jarman, Sgt Evan Thomas Owen and 48128 Sgt Francis B Sumption were in charge of a large group of the men on a visit to the anatomical museum in Liverpool.
 Sgt Sumption describes the museum as “most disgusting and almost turned my stomach”.

 With the coming of the longer days of summer, the first parade of the day had gradually been moved earlier and earlier and now took place at 6.30 am.
 With the arrival of ambulance wagons and the ambulance car the men’s training continued but, as can be seen from the picture below, there was still time for some larking about.

 Larking about.
-Pte James Cleaves (X) and Pte Ridgeway (I)”
+Pte James Cleaves (X) and Pte Ridgeway (X)”

 Image by kind permission of Helen Cleaves – Granddaughter of 48542 Pte James Cleaves.

 The photograph above is by kind permission of David Ffoulkes, Grandson of Capt.
-Meredydd Ffoulkes (arrowed). was probably taken in North Wales in June/July 1915.
-Does anyone have an idea as to what the men are doing in this photograph or can identify any of the other men or has other information, please do be in contact.
+Meredydd Ffoulkes (arrowed). was taken at Geol Wood North Wales on the 21st June 1915.
+If anyone can identify any of the other men or has other information, please do get in contact.

 On Thursday 5th August the Unit had a field training day at Downing Hall near Mostyn (a march of about 12 miles from Prestatyn) and 48128 Sgt Francis B Sumption was the NCO in charge of the hospital.
 The Unit arrived back in Prestatyn at 7.30pm having spent a long, tiring but enjoyable day.